dqops/dqo/docs/data-sources/sql-server.md

 ---
-title: How to activate data observability for Microsoft SQL Server
+title: How to set up data quality and data observability for Microsoft SQL Server
 ---
-# How to activate data observability for Microsoft SQL Server
+# How to set up data quality and data observability for Microsoft SQL Server
-Read this guide to learn how to connect DQOps to Microsoft SQL Server from the UI, command-line interface, or directly in YAML files, and activate monitoring.
+Learn how to connect DQOps to Microsoft SQL Server from the UI or command-line interface and activate data quality and data observability.

 ## Overview